AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/local-dev.md

 To do this, you need to set up AEM to run on HTTPS.
 For development purposes you can use self-signed certificate.

-Please see this document on how to set up AEM running on HTTPS including a self-signed certificate you can use.
+See this document on how to set up AEM running on HTTPS including a self-signed certificate you can use.

 ## Install the Universal Editor Service {#install-ue-service}